seaarts/geneva-ny-dsm/README.md

 # geneva-ny-dsm
-An synthetic Digital Surface Model raster for Geneva, NY
+A synthetic Digital Surface Model raster for Geneva, NY